 - A blend of adiPrene+ special foam and PU foam in the midsole

 - Sock-like fit

 The lightweight mesh upper of the shoes is like a treat and really contributed to the on-court performance and breathability of the shoes.
-Upper is in the knit structure of yarn fabric for the ultimate fit for the tennis player.
+The Upper is in the knit structure of yarn fabric for the ultimate fit for the tennis player.
 It also draws moisture away from the foot, making them cool and dry on the inside.
-Furthermore, the toe box of shoes is wide enough to offer plenty of room for your toes to wiggle easily without being crunched.
+Furthermore, the wide toe box of shoes is spacious enough to offer plenty of room for your toes to wiggle easily without being crunched.

 The SprintFrame construction of the shoes combines the lightweight feel of a mesh upper with support and stability by keeping the wearer’s foot closer to the ground and allowing quick directional changes on clay surfaces.

 Furthermore, the ultrastable, lightweight polyurethane frame surrounds the foot for an extremely snug and secure fit.
 It has an excellent compression-resistant property to provide support to the foot for quick side-to-side movement.
 In addition to that, the shoes have a new adiPRENE+ (elastic cushioning) in the forefoot for maximum impact protection, superior cushioning, and durability.

 Lastly, the shoes feature a rubber outsole with a zigzag herringbone pattern to prevent the clay from getting lodged in the outsole and offer better traction when you change direction rapidly as the clay shifts.
 This traction will ensure that you’ll have a firm grip and stability as you run around the court.

 The downside of Adidas Adizero Ubersonic 3 is that the outsole durability is not so good.
 After some time, it starts getting separated from the upper.